Turkeys Aegean Coast

 Peter, with its comprehensive underwater archaeology museum, and the tomb of King Mausolus, one of the seven wonders of the ancient world.

-rooms for as little as $10 a night, and even cheaper rooms are widely available.
-In Bodrum, we stay at spacious and friendly Yenilmez Pansiyon on a back street
+stay at spacious and friendly Yenilmez Pansiyon on a back street two

 Large, comfortable Greyhound-style buses connect all cities and most smaller towns.
 Off the main bus routes, a minibus (sometimes called

 a dolmus in guidebooks, though not by Turks) will take you to almost any town or village on the map.
 If you want to go somewhere really remote,

 merely ask around and private cars instantly become taxis.